Thinking about getting yourself a new dog? Looking for an active companion?

 The German Shepherd Husky Mix is a sweet, fun-loving, charming dog known to be extremely loyal and intelligent.

-A product of the two most popular breeds, this dog proves to be a great companion and service dog for individuals and families.
+A product of the two most popular breeds, this dog is a great companion and service dog for individuals and families.

 However…

-This dog isn’t for those who live in small apartments, can’t take their dog out for at least one walk per day, or are not home for the majority of the day.
+This dog isn’t for those who live in small apartments, can’t take their dog out for at least one walk per day, or are not home for most of the day.

 What are your thoughts on the German Shepherd Husky Mix?